Nevada CCW Questions

 Note: You will be subject to a $15 late fee and cannot carry a concealed firearm until such time as your permit is renewed.

 Note: We offer more CCW renewal classes than any other company in the area.
 Weekdays and weekends to accommodate your busy schedule.
 Call 775.
-842. 6409 to sign up for a CCW renewal class.
+842. 6409 to sign up for a CCW renewal class within 120 days before its expiration so there won’t be any lag time with your permit.

-Please click on the “CALENDAR” tab at the top of any page to view our class schedule.
+Please click on the “CALENDAR” tab at the top of any page to view our class schedule for the year.
 Note: Armed Guard, LEOSA, F101 and private CCW classes are held on demand and by appointment.
-Please call us directly at 775.842.6409 to set up a class on a day that is not on the calendar.
-We are happy to accommodate your schedule.
+Please call us directly at 775.842.6409 to set up a class that is not on the calendar.
+We strive to accommodate your schedule.

 As of 1/1/2017, the fee in Washoe County for Initial CCW Permits is $96.25.
 For renewal permits, the fee is $61.25 It may be slightly more or slightly less in your County.
 Call your Sheriff s office to obtain this information.
 Here are the phone numbers: